 Natural Cedar Shavings by Four Winds Trading

 Four Winds Trading Natural Cedar Shavings have a beautiful smell that will appeal to gardeners but not to pests.
-The cedar chips can help to keep your soil weed-free and moist while also freshening the air in your home or near a patio.
+The cedar chips can help keep your soil weed-free and moist while freshening the air in your home or near a patio.
 The 8-quart bag is ideal for a small collection of pots, but these cedar shavings are also available in a larger 16-quart quantity.

 Dewitt Natural Garden Weed Barrier Biodegradable Paper Mulch

 This weed barrier cloth will keep only your preferred plants growing strong in a limited environment, such as a raised bed.
 If you wish, you can lay more mulch on top to provide weed control and a nice clean look mulch.
 A mulch barrier is ideal in a location where you truly want to keep weeds at bay.